STIGMA ACROSS THE WEIGHT SPECTRUM: INSIGHTS AND INTERSECTIONS

 This year’s theme is: Stigma across the weight spectrum – insights and intersections.

-We are accepting abstracts for oral and/or poster presentations on subjects related to weight-associated stigma, including, but not limited to:
+We are accepting abstracts for posters and/or 10 minute oral presentations on subjects related to weight stigma, including, but not limited to:

 - Impact of weight stigma on health and wellbeing